empathic-ai/altimit/README.md

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple idea grounds Altimit's design—enabling it to be maximally compatible with conventional frameworks and protocols.

-Ideally, developers don't even have to think about using Altimit—they can just plug into their toolchain to access it's features.
+Ideally, developers don't even have to think about using Altimit—they can just plug into their toolchain to access the Metaverse.

 ## Open Source